junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean waves his hands to gesture the height and hair, "The Coffee Guy?
 Yay high, nerdy hair, shirt and jacket?"

 Amy thins her lips, "That's him.
-He was just buying us coffees.
-Where is he?"
+He was just buying us coffees --"

+"-- And my sonic screwdriver caught some wild and strange temporal energy surge, so we followed the signal here --" the Doctor smoothly carries on with Amy's sentence, head tilted and carefully search their faces.

+"-- Have you seen him?
+Where is he now?"
+Amy asks worriedly.

 Cas answers with a compassionate voice, the one they usually use on victims' family members, "I'm sorry, but the statues touched him --"

-"-- and he just disappeared."
-Dean finishes the sentence.
+"-- and he just vanished."
+Dean finishes his sentence.

 "Oh God," Amy covers her face, turning to the Doctor, her voice desperate, "where did they send him?"

 The Doctor looks restless, his eyes swimming around the fountain and the empty terrace, not meeting Amy's eyes.
-"I don't know." he says, in a regretful, uneasy voice.
+"I don't know," he says, in a painful, regretful voice.
 "I'm sorry, Amy, but I don't know."

 Dean studies them, "Wait, so, you know what happened to him?"